 The idea of indoor citrus trees and growing them, it’s not something many of us think of.
 We never think of citrus like and orange tree, Meyer lemon tree or lime as an indoor plant.

-As a Florida native, citrus has always been a common site, growing up and still is to this day.
+As a Florida native, citrus has always been a common sight, growing up and still is to this day.

 In the video below Patricia Boudier of Peaceful Valley Farm & Garden Supply, talks about planting and growing citrus indoors for those who live in growing USDA cold hardiness zone 7 or lower.

-Here are some of the highlights she’ll cover.
+Here are some of the highlights she’ll cover on growing citrus trees.

 - Best Varieties for growing indoors

 - What kind of lighting they require for growing and setting fruit trees

 - The best light exposure to grow citrus fruits indoors